fdm-group/fdm-hodes-afshan-project/www/wp-content/plugins/codelights-shortcodes-and-widgets/readme.txt

 5. Editing sidebar widget from customizer

 == Changelog ==
+= 1.3 =
+* Fixed: Compatibility with WordPress 4.9

+= 1.2 =
+* New: Added hooks so every developer could add their own elements
+* Improved: Modal Popup now can be set to be shown on a custom page element click
+* Fixed: Interactive Text animation glitches when parent's line-height is an absolute value
+* Fixed: Integrative Text char-by-char animation glitches on windows chrome when lots of chars animated
+* Fixed: FlipBox css3 animations rendering glitch on page load
+* Fixed: Animation glitches in IE11 (replaced with simple instant side swap on hover)
+* Fixed: Resize of 3-rd party dynamic elements after fixed Modal Popup is closed
+* Fixed: Disabled Cube Flip animation for Webkit browsers with buttons on back (to preserve the button clickable)
+* Fixed: Force disabling SiteOrigin PageBuilder cache, as it doesn't work well with CodeLights

 = 1.1.4 =
 * Improved: CodeLights now works in SiteOrigin Layout Builder Widget too
 * Improved: Now you can use nbsp chars in Interactive Text